MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/data-source-management-api/load-data-source-dataflow/publish-staged-data-source.md

 ---
 title: "Publish a Staged Data Source | Microsoft Docs"
-description: "Describes how to publish a staged data source and provides supported HTTP methods, the URL template, template parameters, and examples." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "Describes how to publish a staged data source using the Load Data Source Dataflow API and provides supported HTTP methods, the URL template, template parameters, and examples." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""